lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 > This script is working for me but would need to be adapted to be used by someone else as I'm relying on specific track
 > layouts and expecting to find my specific devices (like my rev2Editor / usamo etc)

-### The backend

-This script executes in the context of ableton's bundled python interpreter, like any script.
-Some things are not possible in this environment like spawning processes or accessing win32apis (keyboard, mouse ..)
-A simple example : clicking on a device show button is not possible from a "normal" script.
-To make this kind of thing possible I've created a backend that you can find in [this repo](https://github.com/lebrunthibault/Protocol-0-backend).
-The backend is exposing its api over midi, and I'm using loopMidi virtual ports to communicate with it.
-> Without setting up the backend (might not be straightforward) the script will only partially work.

-> As it's not possible to listen to multiple midi ports from a surface script I'm using a "proxy" surface script that forwards messages
-> from my backend on its port to the main script.
-See [this repo](https://github.com/lebrunthibault/Protocol0-Midi-Surface-Script)
-> The same purpose would be achievable my external midi routing using e.g. midi ox.
-I like this dependency better.

 ## Features

 I started writing the script specifically because I thought recording my rev2 was tedious.
 Later on I realized I would